ecruzolivera/ecruzolivera-website/src/content/blog/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine.md

 > What is that?

-Lets first talk about "simple" State Machines most formally know as Finite State Machines because of the ... finite states.
-These are the classical Computer Science and Electrical Engineering State Machines usually thought in Digital Electronics classes.
+Let's first talk about "simple" State Machines formerly known as Finite State Machines because of the ... finite states.
+These are the classical Computer Science and Electrical Engineering State Machines usually taught in Digital Electronics classes.
 This type of States Machines are often used to model several systems with clear states and outputs for every state.
-They are used from a simple turnstile control to a compiler lexical parser, and they help a LOT to keep the solution simple and auditable.
+They are used from a simple turnstile control to a compiler lexical parser, and they help to keep the solution simple and auditable.

-The Hierarchical part is a sort of extension to the concept in which the states can be nested in order to add encapsulation to them, it also introduces the concepts of onEnter/onExit that are actions that can be triggered when a state is entered or exited, and when used in conjunction with the nested states this type of actions are chained and several onEnter/onExit can be executed when the states are transverse from a parent to a child state, and vice versa.
+The Hierarchical part is a sort of extension to the concept in which the states can be nested in order to add encapsulation to them, it also introduces the concepts of `onEnter/onExit` that are actions that can be triggered when a state is entered or exited, and when used in conjunction with the nested states this type of actions are chained and several `onEnter/onExit` can be executed when the states are transverse from a parent to a child state, and vice versa.

-For a comprehensive Hierarchical State Machine articles please read the [Introduction to Hierarchical State Machines](https://barrgroup.com/Embedded-Systems/How-To/Introduction-Hierarchical-State-Machines) from the [Barr Group](https://barrgroup.com/), and for an entire framework solution read Miro Samek book [Practical UML StateCharts in C/C++](http://www.state-machine.com/psicc2/).
+For a comprehensive Hierarchical State Machine articles please read the [Introduction to Hierarchical State Machines](https://barrgroup.com/Embedded-Systems/How-To/Introduction-Hierarchical-State-Machines) from the [Barr Group](https://barrgroup.com/), and for an entire framework solution read Miro Samek book [Practical UML Statecharts in C/C++](http://www.state-machine.com/psicc2/).

 In the Computer Science and Software Engineering world, there is a similar concept to the State Machine know as the [State Pattern](https://en.wikipedia.org/wiki/State_pattern).
-The differences are subtle and the final implementation blurs the lines between the concepts so you could use it how it fits more to your needs.
+The differences are subtle, and the final implementation blurs the lines between them.

 ## Ad-Hoc state machine implementation